2018 Colloquium Topic

 The New Mexico Interfaith Dialogue holds an annual Colloquium in the spring, offering a full day of knowledgeable speakers providing though-provoking presentations on religious topics and discussion among audience participants.

-Originally from Australia, where she obtained her medical qualification, she worked as a psychiatrist in England for many years.
-She has been an active participant in interfaith dialogue gatherings in Los Angeles and was recently ordained as a minister at One Spirit Interfaith Seminary.
+Swami Omkarananda came to Albuquerque in 2016 to be director of Trinity House, a Catholic Worker house of hospitality for the homeless in South Valley.
+Originally from Australia, she worked as a psychiatrist in England for many years.
+She has been an active participant in interfaith dialogue gatherings in Los Angeles and is ordained as a minister at One Spirit Interfaith Seminary.
 Her passion is to bring faith groups together to collaborate in projects that build community.